f3cuk/WICKED-AI/changelist.md

-`enhancement` | Removed the need for ammunition classnames in the AI/Loot weapon arrays @Jossy `feature` | Added the ability to make Hero AI friendly toward Hero players and vice versa for Bandits @Jossy `feature` | Added the ability to lock mission vehicles with keys on AI @Jossy
+`enhancement` | Removed the need for ammunition classnames in the AI/Loot weapon arrays @Jossy `feature` | Added the ability to make Hero AI friendly toward Hero players and vice versa for Bandits @Jossy `feature` | Added the ability to lock mission vehicles with keys on AI @Jossy `feature` | Added the possibility of announcing missions over the radio
 |
 Version | **2.1.4**
 `bug` | Fixed problem with GuerillaCacheBox_EP1 not spawning